These brainstorming topics are a great place to start if you are looking for a new creative idea for your writing work.

 You’ll find quite a few paths to follow with this idea.
 Start with biographical information as one branch of your mind map, then move to impact and political or societal views for additional branches.
 As you dig into the research, add even more to the map until you have a full picture of who they are and how they impacted society.

 Do you have a passion for weather or physics, or chemistry?
-Pick a topic related to science, and build that into your brainstorming session.
+Pick a science-related topic, and build that into your brainstorming session.
 You can delve deep into various aspects of the topic as you brainstorm.

 This brainstorming topic works well if you need to write an academic paper.
 It also works if you are just interested in the topic in general.